-Andrew has been recognized by Benchmark Litigation as a Future Star and on its 40 & Under List, and by Super Lawyers as a Rising Star and by Best Lawyers on its Ones to Watch list.
+Andrew has been recognized by The Legal 500, by Benchmark Litigation as a Future Star and on its 40 & Under List, by Super Lawyers as a Rising Star and by Best Lawyers on its Ones to Watch list.

-In addition to his securities work, Andrew represented, on a pro bono basis, disabled schoolchildren in New York City schools and obtained a favorable decision certifying two classes of students.
+Andrew also represented, on a pro bono basis, disabled schoolchildren in New York City schools and obtained a favorable decision certifying two classes of students.

 - Teva Pharmaceuticals and its individual directors and officers in defense of one of the largest securities class actions in recent history as well as the more than 20 related direct actions, filed on behalf of more than 75 opt-out plaintiffs.
 The class action was settled in 2022 within insurance limits.

 - Valeant Pharmaceuticals Opt-Out Litigation.
 On behalf of several mutual funds, a public pension plan, and other institutional investors, pursuing direct securities fraud claims against Valeant, arising from Valeant’s improper accounting and billions of dollars of fraud-related losses.